| | |

 Here are some ideas for scaling down the number of seeds to plant.

-Succession sowing is when you stagger your plantings over a period of several weeks to help extend your blooms throughout the season.
+Succession sowing is when you stagger your plantings over several weeks to help extend your blooms throughout the season.

 This way, you won’t be sowing an entire packet of seeds all at once.